mtlynch/mtlynch.io/_posts/2017-06-10-greenpithumb.md

 Our most vexing problem was dirt.

+TODO: Insert image of imagined moisture pattern.

 When we set out to build GreenPiThumb, we expected that soil moisture would follow a simple pattern.
 When we watered the plant, the moisture level would go up.
 On days we didn't water the plant, the moisture level would go down.
 The moisture readings would decrease gradually each day as more water evaporated.
-GreenPiThumb's job would then be to maintain the correct soil moisture by adding water whenever the reading dropped to a certain threshold.
+GreenPiThumb's job would then be to maintain the correct soil moisture by adding water whenever the reading dropped below a certain threshold.

 ### Bad readings